Trevor Berbick: Outside the ring

-Berbick trained young boxers in New Westminster, British Columbia, Canada in the late 90s to early 2000s.
+Berbick trained young boxers in New Westminster, British Columbia in the late 1990s to early 2000s.

-Berbick was a preacher at the Moments of Miracles Pentecostal church in Las Vegas.
+For some time, Berbick was a preacher at the Moments of Miracles Pentecostal church in Las Vegas.
+He claimed to have a religious experience at the age of 16.

 Rape conviction

 Berbick was arrested on a number of occasions throughout his life and was sentenced in Florida to five years in prison for raping his children's babysitter in 1992.
 He served only 15 months.
 In 1997, he violated his parole and was deported from the United States to Canada.
 Due to his legal issues, he also had problems staying in Canada, losing his landed immigrant status and being ordered back to Jamaica in 1999.
-Later in 1999 he won the right to remain in Canada.
+Later in 1999, he won the right to remain in Canada.

 Feud with Larry Holmes

 Berbick had a well-publicized feud with Larry Holmes, whom he fought in the ring in 1981.
 Their feud culminated in a public confrontation and brawl in 1991, which was caught on tape.
 After a verbal altercation indoors, Berbick was outside complaining about being kicked and punched by Larry Holmes when Holmes climbed atop a parked car and launched himself at Berbick.
 Holmes was furious with Berbick badmouthing his family.
 The footage ends as the two are separated by police and others.